Woweeza/Linus_BlueStampPortfolio/index.md

 }
 ```

 This code is an updated version of the code above.
 Part of the updated part is borrowed from the DFRobot website from their tutorial and the other part I made on my own.
+It includes the voice control that I added.

 ## Block Code